 The painting of Dante Before the City of Florence (1465) by Domenico di Michelino shows Dante explaining scenes from his Divine Comedy in front of a Florence that the poet would be totally unfamiliar with.
 Dante died in 1321 — about a century before the construction of the cupola started.
-The Florence he pined for was in no way the Renaissance and Medici art dominated center that attracts visitors to Florence in later centuries.
-(Dante’s cenotaph in Santa Croce remained empty — even in death the poet never return to his beloved Firenze.)
+The Florence he pined for was in no way the Renaissance and Medici art-dominated center that attracts visitors to Florence in later centuries.
+(Dante’s cenotaph in Santa Croce remained empty — even in death the poet, who died in Ravenna, never return to his beloved Firenze.)

 The large clock (1443) on the western end of the nave was painted by Paolo Uccello.
 It is still working and uses the measurements of the fifteenth century where the 24th hour of the day was at sunset.

 The blue and white terracotta above the doors at the sacristy is by Luca della Robbia (around 1440) — painted terracotta was more popular in Florence during the Renaissance than white marble.
 (Fine examples are on display in the Bargello Museum.)

 Other works by famous artists are now mostly inside the museum.
 The sculptures and decorations in the choir and transept areas are interesting but often blocked off to visitors.

 The current organ is from 1961 (expanded in 1991) by Vincenzo Mascioni with 107 stops and 6761 pipes.
 It has three consoles allowing the instrument to be played as five independent organs in five different parts of the cathedral.